qjpcpu/sesh/README.md

 	sesh -f host-list -c keygen.cmd

+If the script needs arguments, the `--exec` might help.
+Note: the first symbol `{}`	represents the script file name.

+    sesh -f host-list  -c myscript.cmd  --exec 'sh {} hello'

+the content of myscript.cmd is `echo "say $1"`, so the output would be `say hello`.

+If the script starts with shibang `#!`, forexample, a ruby file `test.rb` is:

+    #!/usr/bin/ruby
+    puts "say "+ARGV.to_s

+You can run sesh like this:

+    sesh -f host-list -c test.rb --exec '{} hello'

 #### Command template

 You can embedded parameter in command or command file with `{{ .name }}`, then invoke sesh with `-d`, for example, there is a command file `enter-today-dir.cmd`: